 Frank Vahid is a Professor of Computer Science and Engineering at the Univ. of California, Riverside.
 His research interests include embedded systems design, and engineering education.
 He is a co-founder of zyBooks.com.

-Alex Edgcomb finished his PhD in computer science at UC Riverside in 2014.
-Alex works with zyBooks.com, a startup that develops interactive, web-native textbooks in STEM.
-Alex has also continued working as a research specialist at UC Riverside, studying the efficacy of web-native content for STEM education.
+Alex Edgcomb is Sr. Software Engineer at zyBooks.com, a startup spun-off from UC Riverside that develops interactive, web-native learning materials for STEM courses.
+Alex is also a research specialist at UC Riverside, studying the efficacy of web-native content and digital education.